spoonapps/docs/doc/hub/basics/basics.md

 ## Account Basics

-You can sign up for a Spoonium account with any valid email address [here](https://spoon.net/sso/spoonium.net/register).

-[Spoon.net](http://spoon.net) users can use their existing account on the Spoonium Hub.
+[Sign up](http://spoon.net/sso/spoonium.net/register) for a Spoonium account, or log in with your existing [Spoon.net](http://spoon.net) account information.

 If you can't access your account, you can reset your password from the [password reset form](http://spoon.net/password-reset).